andrewyy677/metaExpertPro/README.md

 Note: the settings for DDA RAM and DDA threads

 The recommended RAM for the three-step iterative database search is set as default, with 48 GB allocated for cycle1 and cycle2, and 128 GB allocated for cycle3.
-The user's configured number of threads is equal to the number of parallel tasks in metaExpert, so when setting the number of threads, the user needs to consider whether their computer has sufficient RAM.
-For example, if the computer has 128GB of RAM and 20 cores, but considering that each task in cycle1 requires 48GB of RAM, the threads should be set to 2.
+The user's configured number of threads is equal to the number of parallel tasks in metaExpertPro, so when setting the number of threads, the user needs to consider whether their computer has sufficient RAM.
+For example, if the computer has 128GB of RAM and 20 cores, but considering that each task in cycle 1 requires 48GB of RAM, the threads should be set to 2.

 ### Default parameter settings for DDA and DIA database search
 For DDA-MS database search: